Closing a Fireplace

 A flue for an open fire should be a minimum of 185mm square or 200mm diameter and if you intend to burn bituminous coal then a diameter of 225mm is required.
-Acceptable linings for different fires are quoted in the building regulations and a guide to these regulations can be bought by clicking on this link.
+Acceptable linings for different fires are quoted in the building regulations.

 Repair any Damage to Area Around Your Fireplace Opening and Prepare Hearth

 You can now make good any areas of brickwork and plaster that have been damaged.
 This should be done using lime mortar, which is less susceptible to cracking in the heat.
 The mix for this will be 4 parts soft sand, 2 parts lime and 1 part cement.
 All of the materials mentioned in these help sheets are available from builders merchants.